Loowood/sleepy-haven-barebones/README.md

-# sleepy-haven-barebones
+# Sleepy Haven (barebones)
-Trying to get it done.
+Sometimes you gotta do it quick and simple.
+It's a web chat.